Video Download: The Male Hormone Blood Panel For Hgh Deficiency

 - Complete Metabolic Panel -- Measures the health of the primary metabolic organs, the kidneys and the liver.
 Measures concentrations of many nutrients and minerals associated with a healthy-functioning body.

 - Lipid Panel -- A standard test used to evaluate various cholesterol levels, including HDL, LDL, and Triglycerides.

 - Estradiol -- A female hormone that is usually present in low levels in the male body.
 Levels which are too high can impact health and Testosterone levels.

 - Hemoglobin A1C -- Evaluates the body for long-term signs of insulin resistance.

 - Follicle Stimulating Hormone/Luteinizing Hormone -- These hormones are both precursors for Testosterone, and also control vital reproductive functions, such as sperm formation.

 - Serum Ferritin -- This is a test used to diagnose anemia

-- Plasma Homocysteine -- An amino acid that is associated with a number of cardiovascular issues, including heart disease and inflammation.
+- Plasma Homocysteine -- An amino acid that is associated with many cardiovascular issues, including heart disease and inflammation.

-- Testosterone Free and Total -- The main way that Testosterone levels are tested in the body.
-Total Testosterone refers to all Testosterone in the blood stream.
+- Testosterone Free and Total -- The primary way that Testosterone levels are tested in the body.
+Total Testosterone refers to all Testosterone in the bloodstream.
 Free Testosterone refers to Testosterone that is readily available for use by the body.

 - Fasting Insulin -- Measures your body's insulin levels on an empty stomach.